SovereignCloudStack/k8s-cluster-api-provider/doc/quickstart.md

 ## Prepare the environment

-You need access to an OpenStack cluster.
+You need access to an OpenStack project.
 Copy the default environment and adjust the options according to your cloud.

 ```